Midwesterners who need to make a quick trip to get gas or

 the Kwickery Bake Shoppe line of bagels, buns, cookies, donuts,

 muffins, and more, and its dairy packages the Nature's Touch brand

 of fresh milk, ice cream, orange juice, and water.
-The company is
+The company has

-building a new 65,000-square-foot dairy facility in its
+opened a new 65,000-square-foot dairy facility in its hometown

-hometown of La Crosse to supply its own stores (and those owned by
+of La Crosse to supply its own stores (and those owned by others)

-others) with ice cream, yogurt, and other dairy products.
-Longer
+with ice cream, yogurt, and other dairy products.
+Longer term, the

-term, the company hopes to develop its own plastic bottle
+company hopes to develop its own plastic bottle manufacturing

-manufacturing plant.
-Food service currently accounts for about a
+plant.
+Food service currently accounts for about a third of the

 Kwik Trip vertically integrates by processing its own gasoline